-You can invest with us in a number of different types of funds and exchange traded investments.
+You can invest with us in a number of different types of funds, exchange traded investments and other products.

 The price of units or shares in funds or exchange traded investments can go up and down.
 If you are at all unsure whether an investment is suitable for you, you should speak with your adviser or intermediary.